-This face-to -face program, located on the Lake Tech main campus, is a 1050-hour program designed to develop communication, higher-level thinking and decision-making skills; the performance of office procedure tasks; the production of quality work in an efficient manner using advanced features of business software applications; research of job opportunities; and the production of high quality employment portfolios and job-seeking documents.
+This face-to -face program, located on the LTC main campus, is a 1050-hour program designed to develop communication, higher-level thinking and decision-making skills; the performance of office procedure tasks; the production of quality work in an efficient manner using advanced features of business software applications; research of job opportunities; and the production of high quality employment portfolios and jobseeking documents.
 Computerized software taught includes the Windows operating system, QuickBooks, and the Microsoft Office Suite of applications (Word, Excel, Access, PowerPoint, Publisher and Outlook).

-An articulation agreement with Lake-Sumter State College allows students completing this program to receive college credits toward an AAS degree in Office Administration or Business Administration.
+An articulation agreement with Lake-Sumter State College allows students completing this program to receive college credits toward an AS degree in Office Administration (22 credits) or Business Administration (6 credits).